nlKrylov: A Unified Framework for Nonlinear GCR-type Krylov Subspace Methods: Conclusion and future work

 \section{Conclusion and future work}

-In this work, we have developed a unified framework for nonlinear Krylov methods derived from nested GCR-type linear solvers.
-Our approach systematically generalizes methods like GMRESR, GCRO, and LGMRES to the nonlinear problems, yielding algorithms such as nlGMRESR, nlGCRO, and nlLGMRES.
-These methods preserve the essential structural properties of their linear counterparts while admitting an interpretation as inexact Newton schemes We have established convergence results under relaxed assumptions and clarified their relationships with other nonlinear solvers, including nlOrthomin.
-Moreover, the framework extends naturally to nonlinear matrix equations, which are increasingly important in data-driven and high-dimensional applications.
-Future directions include adapting the framework to stochastic or derivative-free settings, incorporating adaptive memory truncation for enhanced scalability, and exploiting the connection to Newton–Krylov methods by selecting $m$ adaptively to further improve performance.
-Codes to reproduce the numerical experiments will be made publicly available upon publication.
+In this work, we have developed a unified framework for nonlinear Krylov methods (\textit{nlKrylov}) derived from nested GCR-type linear solvers.
+This framework systematically generalizes classical methods such as GMRESR, GCRO, and LGMRES to the nonlinear setting, yielding algorithms including nlGMRESR, nlGCRO, and nlLGMRES.
+All methods in this class preserve the essential structural properties of their linear counterparts while admitting an interpretation as inexact Newton schemes, thereby providing a unified viewpoint linking Krylov recycling strategies and Newton-type iterations.

+Across the numerical experiments, nlGMRESR emerges as the most consistently robust and competitive variant among the proposed methods.
+In contrast, nlGCRO and nlLGMRES exhibit more problem-dependent behavior, and their performance is particularly favorable in regimes where the nonlinearities evolve slowly and subspace recycling is most effective.
+When compared against Newton--Krylov methods, we emphasize that the proposed approaches do not constitute a uniform replacement but rather a complementary class of solvers.
+In terms of the total number of function evaluations, Newton--Krylov methods remain a strong and highly competitive baseline across most test problems.
+The advantage of \textit{nlKrylov} methods is therefore more nuanced: they can achieve comparable performance in several cases (notably Lennard--Jones and Chandrasekhar H-equation) and show clear benefits in problems with slowly varying Jacobians (such as the Bratu problem), where recycling and subspace reuse are most effective.

+We have established convergence results under relaxed assumptions and clarified the connections between the proposed methods and existing nonlinear solvers, including nlOrthomin and projection-based Newton frameworks.
+Moreover, the framework extends naturally to nonlinear matrix equations, which are increasingly relevant in high-dimensional and data-driven applications.

+Several directions for future work remain open.
+These include adaptive strategies for selecting the parameters $m$ and $k$, which strongly influence performance, as well as more systematic sensitivity analyses to better characterize their impact.
+Further promising avenues include extensions to stochastic or derivative-free settings, adaptive memory truncation for scalability, and deeper integration with Newton--Krylov strategies through dynamic selection of Krylov subspace dimensions.